Craig Challen

 He grew up in the Perth suburb of Thornlie and later on a 200 ha farming property in Gidgegannup; he attended Eastern Hills Senior High School in Mount Helena, near Gidgegannup.
 A veterinary surgeon by profession, Challen has made notable dives in Cocklebiddy Cave and Pearse Resurgence.
 In 2010 he made a record-setting 194 m dive while caving in New Zealand.
 In 2020 he made a second record-setting return visit to the Pearse Resurgence (New Zealand) and extended the Australasian depth record to 245 m with his dive partner Richard Harris.

-Career
+Cave rescue

 In 2018 Challen, along with his dive partner Richard Harris, was involved in a cave rescue operation in Thailand to evacuate 12 children and an adult from the flooded Tham Luang Cave system.
 On 24 July 2018, Challen was awarded the Star of Courage (SC) and Medal of the Order of Australia (OAM) by the Governor-General of Australia for his role in the rescue.
 On 7 September 2018 the King of Thailand appointed Challen as a Knight Grand Cross (First Class) of the Most Admirable Order of the Direkgunabhorn.